semusings/spring-boot-docker-containerization/README.md

 run an application in a loosely isolated environment called a container.
 So, it's very important build right layers of your application docker image.

-This article will show what are the available option to build docker image for spring boot application.
+This post will show the available options to build docker image for spring boot application.

-Firstly, let's create one very simple spring boot application.
+Let's start with one very simple spring boot application.
+Then we will build docker image of this application.

 ### Create a Spring Boot application